-Common factors that can stop your iPhone XR from sending messages
+Common factors that can cause iPhone XR Messages not working issue

 Besides update bugs, there are many other factors that can cause SMS and iMessage sending problem.
 Among the usual triggers are network connectivity issues, invalid settings, app glitches, and malwares.
 There are also some cases wherein the problem is attributed to account-related issues.
 The worst possible cause would be hardware damage including the use of defective or corrupt SIM card.
 For hardware-related issues, physical repair is usually needed.
 And that’s when you need to take your device to an Apple service center.
 Software-related issues on the other hand, including those inflicted by iOS update bugs can still be remedied at home by some workarounds.
 Highlighted below are a few suggested methods that are used to troubleshoot post update problems on sending messages with the iPhone XR.
 Feel free to refer to this walkthrough whenever you opt to troubleshoot the same problem at home.